Setup Multinode Elasticsearch 8.x Cluster

 By default, Elasticsearch 8.x is auto-configured with self-signed SSL certitificates for both the Transport (connection between the nodes) and HTTP (HTTP API client connections, such as Kibana, Logstash, and Agents).

-Later when you add other nodes to the cluster, all the security auto-configurations will be removed on those nodes being added to a cluster.
+Later when you add other nodes to the cluster, all the security auto-configurations will be removed on those nodes being added to a cluster and certificates from first node copied over to the node being enrolled.

 For communication between the nodes, you should see such configurations on elasticsearch.yml.